+(8) Any empty points on the curved portion of the AORDC are backfilled by alternatingly removing points from the end of each ASDC in the following order: Reg-Up, RRS, ECRS, Non-Spin, and DRRS, and moving them to the highest-value empty slot on the AORDC.

-(8) Each ASDC will be represented by a linear approximation to the corresponding part of the AORDC.
+(9) Each ASDC will be represented by a linear approximation to the corresponding part of the AORDC.

-(9) All ASDCs will have a floor price, based on ERCOT’s assessment of the need for a floor price on the ASDC for RUC, such that no values on the curve for any Ancillary Service fall below $15 per MW per hour for the portion of the ASDC that corresponds to the Ancillary Service Plan.
+(10) All ASDCs will have a floor price, based on ERCOT’s assessment of the need for a floor price on the ASDC for RUC, such that no values on the curve for any Ancillary Service fall below $15 per MW per hour for the portion of the ASDC that corresponds to the Ancillary Service Plan.